New organisation to meet in public following successful transition from CCG to integrated care board

 The soon-to-be established Bath and North East Somerset, Swindon and Wiltshire Integrated Care Board is set to mark its inception with an inaugural day one meeting in public.

-Officials from the new integrated care board, which is being established to improve health and care for local people, will meet in public for the first time in Salisbury on Friday 1 July.
+Officials from the new integrated care board, which is being established to improve health and care for local people, will meet in public via video conferencing platform Zoom on Friday 1 July.

 The meeting will mark the successful transition from Bath and North East Somerset, Swindon and Wiltshire Clinical Commissioning Group, and see health and care leaders discuss future ways of working for the local NHS and its partner organisations.